Sideways to New Italy

-Sideways to New Italy is the second studio album by Australian indie rock band Rolling Blackouts Coastal Fever.
+Sideways to New Italy is the second album by the Australian indie rock band Rolling Blackouts Coastal Fever.
 It was released on 5 June 2020 under Sub Pop.

 Critical reception

 Sideways to New Italy was met with universal acclaim through critics' reviews.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 80, based on 17 reviews.